dougbeasley/dougbeasley.github.io/docs/resume.md

 ## Work Experience & Accomplishments

-#### Principle Software Engineer at Red Ventures
+#### Principal Software Engineer at Red Ventures
 ###### Pasadena, CA [November 2016 - Present]

-- Architected the Bedrock microsevice platform to service the ThePointsGuy mobile application, Bankrate authenticated experience and other Red Ventures properties
+- Architected the Bedrock micro-sevice platform to service the ThePointsGuy mobile application, Bankrate authenticated experience and other Red Ventures properties
 - Reauthored the reward calculation algorithm reducing cyclomatic complexity from 214 to 10
-- Containerized legacy applications, moderenized test suites and applied CI/CD systems for ECS deployments
+- Containerized legacy applications, modernized test suites and applied CI/CD systems for ECS deployments
 - Authored the functional test suite with fixture generation using Spring Shell to support a comprehensive testing framework for QA
 - Worked closely with data engineering and data science teams to provide meaningful insights for machine learning and business intelligence
 - Advising on platform architecture, software implementations and SDLC